antonfirsov/docs/2015/03-llvmannounce/LLILC-announce.md

 	- Install-time JIT - What .NET calls NGen.
 	 This will be suitable for install-time JITing (LLVM is still slow in a runtime configuration)
 - Ahead of Time compiler.
-A build lab compiler that utilizes some shared components from CoreCLR but will produce a stand alone executable.
+A build lab compiler that produces stand alown executables, using some shared components from CoreCLR.

 ## What's Actually Working